yozoyugen/HAKAI-fem/README.md

-# HAKAI-fem

-![HAKAI_icon_20241001_001](https://github.com/user-attachments/assets/6307a870-0d5e-4274-8eec-c5a10ec388ce)

-## Web site
-[https://caelab.work/](https://caelab.work/)

 ## HAKAI is ...
 Simple finite element method dynamic explicit solver
 for elastoplastic and fracture analysis.
 There are Matlab(.m) and Julia(.jl) versions

+![HAKAI_icon_20241001_001](https://github.com/user-attachments/assets/6307a870-0d5e-4274-8eec-c5a10ec388ce)

+## Web site
+[https://caelab.work/](https://caelab.work/)

 ## Overview
 Input: .inp file.
 You can use Abaqus Learning Edition for Pre
 Output: .vtk file.
 You can use ParaView for Post